jwlehner/applications/2015-12-15--RCAC/abstract.md

 Furthermore, an important goal of this project is to strength the ongoing relations and facilitate comparisons between surveys by enabling the creation of similar basis.
-The computational implementation of this project, will use the open source programming language R, making my research more  transparent, reusable, adaptable and modifiable by other (anatolian) survey projects.
+The computational implementation of this project will use the open source programming language R and thus make my research more  transparent, reusable, adaptable and modifiable by other (anatolian) survey projects.